+Pen Pension Benefits

-Pe ension Benefits Retirement and syment Benefits As at December 31 (millions of dollars) 2023 2022 2023 2022 Other assets 10 9 Deferred pension assets 99 358 Accrued liabilities - - 72 66 Pension benefit liability - Post-retirement and post-employment benefit liability - - 1,531 1,376 Net unfunded (funded) status (109) (367) 1,603 1,442
+As at December 31 (millions of dollars) 2023 2022 2023 2022

+Other assets 10 9

+Deferred pension assets 99 358

+Accrued liabilities - 72 66

+Pension benefit liability

+Post-retirement and post-employment benefit liability - 1,531 1,376

+Net unfunded (funded) status (109) (367) 1,603 1,442

-1 Represents the funded status of HOSSM defined benefit pension plan.
+Represents the funded status of HOSSM defined benefit pension plan.

 The funded or unfunded status of the Plans refers to the difference between the fair value of plan assets and the PBO for the Plans.
-The funded/ unfunded status changes over time due to several factors, including contribution levels, assumed discount rates and actual returns on plan assets.
+The funded/unfunded status changes over time due to several factors, including contribution levels, assumed discount rates and actual returns on plan assets.